ga4gh/data-security/AAI/AAIConnectProfile.md

 ![flow](https://github.com/ga4gh/data-security/blob/master/AAI/flow.png)

-In this diagram, the Data Owner Claim Clearinghouse, the Data Holder Claim Clearinghouse and the Identity Broker are all different entities.
+In this diagram, the Data Owner Claim Clearinghouse, the Data Holder Claim Clearinghouse and the Broker are all different entities.
 However, in many cases, we expect the OIDC Broker and Data Owner to be the same entity and even be operated in the same OIDC stack.